lunarmodules/lua_cliargs/README.md

 - options can occur anywhere now even after arguments (unless the `--` indicator is specified, then no options are parsed afterwards.)
 Previously, options were accepted only before arguments.
 - options using the short-key notation can be specified using `=` as a value delimiter as well as a space (e.g. `-c=lzma` and `-c lzma`)
-- the library is now more flexible with option definitions (notations like `-key VALUE` or `--key=VALUE`)
+- the library is now more flexible with option definitions (notations like `-key VALUE`, `--key=VALUE`, `-k=VALUE` are all treated equally)
-- `--help` or `-h` will now cause the help listing to be displayed no matter where they are (previously, it only happened if they were the first option)
+- `--help` or `-h` will now cause the help listing to be displayed no matter where they are.
+Previously, this only happened if they were supplied as the first option.

+**Basic command support**

+You may now define commands with custom handlers.
+A command may be invoked by supplying its name as the first argument (options can still come before or afterwards). lua_cliargs will forward the rest of the options to that command to handle, which can be in a separate file.

+See `examples/04_commands--git.lua` for an example.

 **Re-defining defaults**